BITSS/Citations/data_entry/reference_coding_protocol.md

 After a day's work upload the latest version of your file to the Box folder.
 (Or use Box Sync.)

 ### Tip
-For faster data entry, you can label irrelevant matches using a key close to your `enter` key, and replace that character with `0` later on.
+For faster data entry, you can label irrelevant matches using a key close to your `enter` key, and replace that character with `0` before you save.
+Please do this replacement *before* you save!